TejVed/Certificates/README.md

 # Certificates
-This repository consist of course certificates and achievements procured in smorgasbord competitions
+This repository consists of course certificates and achievements procured in smorgasbord competitions